gnmearacaun/rpios-wayfirewm-config/howto-pi5wfwm.md

 Available keys for mapping: https://github.com/alexherbo2/wayfire-resources/blob/453eee535c409e9502ac9dbd28d9867453f9789d/docs/keys.txt

 Certain plugins work ootb when listed in your plugins.
-No further configuration is necessary (however some don't seem to function on the Pi): https://github.com/WayfireWM/wayfire/wiki/Bindings-available-by-default
+No further configuration is necessary.
+There is a list of default keybindings: https://github.com/WayfireWM/wayfire/wiki/Bindings-available-by-default (however some don't seem to function on the Pi).